Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Empirical analysis

+I open this section by opining that global calculations like central tendencies of error as only so informative of how an aligner behaves.
+While they are traditional methods of evaluation, there are richer forms of analysis that can be performed, which will be given in the next section.

 The boundary error results from the ensemble alignment are given in Table~\ref{tab:restab}.
+The adjustment given for the mean and median was to exclude the final boundary since it is placed at the end of the file and, thus, not informative of boundary error.
+Unadjusted values are retained for comparison purposes with \citet{kelleyBroadFineAcoustic2024}, and interpolation was used before the ensembling to improve the boundaries.

-The values are generally a slight improvement over what \citet{kelleyMasonAlbertaPhoneticSegmenter2024} reported.
+The overall values are generally a slight improvement over what \citeauthor{kelleyMasonAlbertaPhoneticSegmenter2024} reported.
 This improvement is a benefit of using the median of the ensemble since the median is robust to outliers.
 As a category, forced aligners can have extreme outliers from cascading errors based on maladaptive behaviors of the acoustic models, and the median ameliorates that problem to some degree.
-Note also that the alignment using dictionary-based transcriptions of words fared worse than using the phonetic transcriptions in the corpora.
-This was an expected result since speech is such a variable signal, and deviations from dictionary forms are extremely well attested in phonetics \citep{ernestus_introduction_2011, lindblom_explaining_1990, warner_reduced_2019}.